Roy Dyckhoff: Career

-In 1975, he became a Lecturer in the Department of Pure Mathematics at St Andrews, later moving to Computer Science in 1981 due to the reduced funding under the Thatcher government.
+In 1975, Dyckhoff became a lecturer in the Department of Pure Mathematics at St Andrews, later moving to Computer Science in 1981 due to the reduced funding under the Thatcher government.
 Early in his scientific career, he contributed to topology and category theory.
 Applying his experience in programming and interest in formal logic, he shifted to theoretical computer science and logic where he came to specialise in proof theory and automated theorem proving.

 His investigations into intuitionistic logic led him to discover the contraction-free intuitionistic sequent calculus G4ip in 1992.
 The contraction rule was known to be problematic for backward proof-searches as it can cause unwanted loops.
 By producing a contraction-free calculus and proving the admissibility of contraction, Dyckhoff provided the first terminating intuitionistic propositional sequent calculus.
 Such a calculus was anticipated in 1950s by the founder of the Soviet school of game theory, Nikolai Vorobyov.
 Dyckhoff's calculus laid the groundwork for subsequent terminating proof systems.
 Additionally he settled a question posed by Georg Kreisel in 1971 on the relationship between cut-elimination, substitution and normalisation.
 He co-authored several papers with Sara Negri on topics involving intermediate and modal logics.

 His later works investigated Aristotelian and Stoic logic.
 With Susanne Bobzien he proved the decidability of Stoic logics in a Hertz-Gentzen system.

 Personal life

-Roy married Cecilia Meredith in 1970, and the couple spent their time between St Andrews and Glengarry, Invergarry in the Scottish Highlands.
-They had two children: a daughter, Livia, and a son, Max, who later went on to work as engineer for Bungie on Halo 3.
-As a Tower captain at the St Salvator's Chapel, Roy rang for various services, occasionally involving his wife and children in the ringing.
+Dyckhoff married Cecilia Meredith in 1970, and the couple spent their time between St Andrews and Glengarry, Invergarry in the Scottish Highlands.
+They had two children: a daughter, Livia, and a son.
+As a Tower captain at the St Salvator's Chapel, Dyckhoff rang for various services, occasionally involving his wife and children in the ringing.
 He was involved in the installation of additional bells in 2003 and later in 2010 to commemorate the consecration of the chapel and the founding of the university.
 He was also an avid hiker and bell-ringer in his free time, and supported the Mountain Bothies Association.

-Later life and death

-Despite worsening health, Dyckhoff continued to support ringing at St Andrews and the Tulloch Ringing Centre in Roybridge.
-Roy Dyckhoff died on the morning of the 23rd of August 2018, aged 70, from an acute myeloid leukemia.
-He was survived by his daughter Livia and son Max Dyckhoff.
+Dyckhoff died on 23 August 2018 from an acute myeloid leukemia.